University of California, Berkeley – Grimes Engineering Center

 Environmental Systems Design, Inc. PGA Design Sage Green Strategies TIP Acoustics XL Construction Corp BKF Engineers PritchardPeck Lighting Lerch Bates Harris Mechanical Services Red Top Mechanical

-Engineering has been a core academic focus at the University of California, Berkeley since the institution’s founding in 1868.
-More than 150 years later, Berkeley Engineering has evolved tremendously, establishing numerous disciplines, research institutes, and programs.
-Today, the campus’s “Engineering Neighborhood” of more than a dozen buildings reflects this evolution–ranging from the Hearst Memorial Mining Building, built in 1907, to 21st-century facilities for nanofabrication, rapid prototyping, and bioengineering.
-The Bechtel Engineering Center is the college’s interdisciplinary heart, containing shared resources such as the Engineering Student Services offices, the Kresge Engineering Library, and the Sibley Auditorium.
+Engineering has been a core academic focus at the University of California, Berkeley, since the institution’s founding in 1868.
+Over the course of nearly 160 years, Berkeley engineers have helped build California’s infrastructure, established numerous disciplines, and launched world-class research institutes and programs.
+Today, the campus’s “Engineering Neighborhood” spans more than a dozen buildings that reflect this evolution, ranging from the Hearst Memorial Mining Building, built in 1907, to 21st-century facilities with cutting-edge labs for nanofabrication, rapid prototyping, and bioengineering.
+The new Grimes Engineering Center sits at the college’s interdisciplinary heart, containing shared resources such as the Engineering Student Services offices, the Kresge Library, and the Eugene Jarvis Auditorium.

-Since the Bechtel Engineering Center’s establishment in 1980, engineering student enrollment has grown by more than 80 percent.
-As Berkeley Engineering anticipates continued growth, the importance of the new Engineering Center is clear: it is the social core, interdisciplinary nexus, and entrance to the college.
-Through a project that adapts and builds upon the existing structure, the new Engineering Center will expand capacity and foster a dynamic culture of inclusion, collaboration, and innovation.
+The Grimes Engineering Center transforms the previous Bechtel Engineering Center to accommodate the growth of engineering student enrollment.
+As Berkeley Engineering anticipates continued growth, the importance of the new Grimes Engineering Center is clear: it is the social core, interdisciplinary nexus, and front porch of the college.
+Through a project that adapts and builds upon the existing structure, the new Grimes Engineering Center will expand capacity and foster a dynamic culture of collaboration, inclusion, and innovation.

-Repurposing the original structure as the foundation for a new building, the redesigned Engineering Center adds 35,570 square feet to the former facility with a lightweight glass and steel pavilion.
-The architecture of the pavilion and its integration with the foundation formally references the surrounding Neoclassical buildings, tracing the outline of a heavy foundation, rhythmic colonnade, and thin cornice, with a modern material palette.
+Repurposing the original structure, the redesigned Grimes Engineering Center adds 35,570 square feet to the former facility with a glass-and-steel pavilion, light enough to sit atop the original foundation.
+The architecture of the pavilion and its integration with the foundation formally references the surrounding neoclassical buildings—echoing the proportions of a heavy base, rhythmic colonnade, and strong horizontal cornice at the top—expressed in a modern material palette.

 Students sit in atrium with green chairs.
 Stairs lead up three storeys.

-The highly transparent pavilion, a counterpoint to the solid materiality of the original buildings, will prioritize access to daylight and outdoor spaces with a skylight at the center of the building, three stories of floor-to-ceiling windows, and terraces at the ground level and second story.
-The open, transparent design not only displays student activity, it proudly exhibits its resilient engineering.
-Every structural system in the building will be exposed, allowing engineering students to examine the connections, gussets, dampers, a rod-hung stair, and even an innovative tensioning system.
-The design will provide an immersive example for students to experience pioneering solutions to engineering challenges.
+The glass-enclosed pavilion, a counterpoint to the solid materiality of the original building, prioritizes access to daylight and outdoor spaces with a skylight at the center of the building, three stories of floor-to-ceiling windows, and terraces at the ground level and second story.
+The open, transparent design not only displays student activity but also exhibits the building’s resilient engineering.
+Structural systems are exposed, providing students an opportunity to examine the connections, gussets, dampers, rod-hung stairs, and an innovative tensioning system.
+In this way, the design provides immersive examples for students to experience solutions to engineering challenges.

 Street view and south elevation of the University of California,, Berkeley Engineering Center Expansion.
 Showing the adaptive reuse of the building.
 Cascading greenery overflows and students walk in front.